rolandaugusto/easy-svg-store/README.md

 esvgs(path.join(__dirname, '..', 'svgs'), {
         svgSpriteName: 'svgstore', // The desired file name e.g. svgstore.svg
-        outputDirectory: __dirname // Where you want to output the sprite }
+        outputDirectory: __dirname, // Where you want to output the sprite
+        outputHtml: true // Do you want to generate a HTML file to see the result?
+      }
 );
 ```